Buying real estate in Morocco?

 investing in real estate in Morocco

-Is real estate investment a valid route to residency, and are there limitations?
+Is there a real estate investment route available, and what are the conditions?

 infographics rental yields citiesMorocco